mindis/GATEteamware/Readme.md

 ## Customise Install

-- I'm useing a lan apt-cache-ng server, so you need to remove the `RUN echo 'Acquire::http { Proxy "http://192.168.0.210:3142"; };' >> /etc/apt/apt.conf.d/01proxy` line
+- I'm using a lan apt-cache-ng server, so you need to remove the `RUN echo 'Acquire::http { Proxy "http://192.168.0.210:3142"; };' >> /etc/apt/apt.conf.d/01proxy` line
 - Download gate from sourceforge and place the `trunk` folder in the same folder as the docker file.
 It gets loaded and copied to the image when it's built.
 I did this to stop me having to thrash my bw and the sourceforge servers every re-build!
 - loads more setup to do for the MySQL db - todo!

 ## Licence

-Teamware is available under the [GNU Affero General Public Licence 3.0](http://www.gnu.org/licenses/agpl-3.0.html) so you are free to use/abuse the source, but must not sublicence without permission [2].
+GATE Teamware is available under the [GNU Affero General Public Licence 3.0](http://www.gnu.org/licenses/agpl-3.0.html) so as I understand you are free to use the source, but must not sublicence without permission [2].

+I'm trying to avoid the Oracle behemoth by using openjdk.

 As for this docker file - do what you like.
+Let me know how you get on.

 ## This was build by..